jennifert/jekyll-site/_posts/2014-07-16-Using-DoubleTwist-iTunes-and-Android.markdown

 ##Set-Up Double Twist on your computer.

 ####Download applications to mobile and desktop devices.
 You will need to download for both desktop/laptop and mobile device.
 The files for teh desktop can be downloaded from [the offical website](https://www.doubletwist.com/).
-The mobile version is available from the [play store](https://play.google.com/store/apps/details?id=com.doubleTwist.androidPlayer).
+The mobile version is available from the [play store](https://play.google.com/store/apps/details?id=com.doubleTwist.androidPlayer){: rel="nofollow"}.
 I just went ahead and the air sync add on since I do this often.
 With air sync go to mobile settings and get your four digit pin and enter on your desktop.
 You should now see your device their, if not, on you device select the option to broadcast.
 All add-ons are in app purchases.

 ####Set up desktop App